 This delightful, informative 56 page catalogue accompanies the ‘Priroda – laboratorij boja’ (‘Nature – the Laboratory of Colours’) exhibition at the Tehnički muzej – Nikola Tesla in Zagreb.
 The exhibition highlights the traditional use of natural colourants, dyes and limestone in the households of times past in Dalmatian Croatia.

-– that the postmark ‘V’ Fiume from 1755, is the oldest surviving postmark in the Republic of Croatia.
+– the postmark ‘V’ Fiume from 1755, is the oldest surviving postmark in the Republic of Croatia.

 – a life jacket from the Titanic is located in the local museum.
 It was collected by the RMS Carpathia (the ship that saved the Titanic’s survivors) on route from New York-Rijeka.

-– that the ‘Husar’ disco club in Rijeka was the first in this part of Europe.
+– the ‘Husar’ disco club in Rijeka was the first in this part of Europe.

-– that the first Yugoslav rock band, ‘Uragani’ came from Rijeka.
+– the first Croatian rock band, ‘Uragani’ came from Rijeka.

-– that Croatian Hip-Hop began in Rijeka.
+– Croatian Hip-Hop began in Rijeka.

-– that in Rijeka the first speedway race was held in Italy and that the founder of Italian speedway was in fact from Rijeka.
+– in Rijeka the first speedway race was held in Italy and that the founder of Italian speedway was in fact from Rijeka.

-– that the first psychiatric hospital in Yugoslavia was built in Rijeka.
+– the first psychiatric hospital in Yugoslavia was built in Rijeka.

-– that the oldest lift in Croatia is in Rijeka.
+– the oldest lift in Croatia is in Rijeka.

 – that under Rijeka there is a cave which has been declared a natural geomorphologic monument.